Make Your Company’s M&A Deal Succeed with Legal Due Diligence

 Note: Data Room Users Still Must Give Information in Purchase Agreement Schedules

-“Sellers sometimes assume that because all the information has already been uploaded in the data room or otherwise provided to a buyer, it’s already been taken care of.
-But even though it’s uploaded to the data room, it still must also be included in the disclosure schedules to the purchase agreement,” says Faust.
+However, if you use a data room, there’s a common misunderstanding to avoid.
+“Sellers sometimes assume that because all the information has already been uploaded in the data room or otherwise provided to a buyer, it’s taken care of.
+But even though it’s uploaded to the data room, you must still include it in the disclosure schedules to the purchase agreement,” says Faust.

 Get an M&A Attorney